STUDENT AWARDS & TRAVEL GRANTS

 All applications will be assessed by the Society for Cryobiology Awards Committee, and their decision is final.

 Applications must be submitted in English

-In years in which the committee feels that applicants fall short of the expected standard, the committee may, at their discretion, withhold the Award.
+In years in which the committee feels that applicants fall short of the expected standard, the committee may, at their discretion, withhold any or all Awards.